State-mandated PFML

 • TDI: Eligible employees are entitled to paid leave when they are unable to work due to a non-work-related illness, injury, or other disability, including pregnancy.

-• FLI: Eligible employees are entitled to family leave to care for a newly born or newly placed child and to care for family member with a serious health condition.
-Family care leave can also be used to care for eligible family members who are victims of domestic and sexual violence.
+• FLI: Eligible employees are entitled to family leave to care for a newly born or newly placed child within twelve months of the date of birth or placement, and to care for family member with a serious health condition.
+Family leave can also be used to care for eligible family members who are victims of domestic and sexual violence.

 Benefit duration:

-• TDI: 26 weeks or the period necessary for benefits to equal 1/3 of total wages in base year, whichever is the lesser.
+• TDI: Twenty-six (26) weeks or the period necessary for benefits to equal 1/3 of total wages in the base year, whichever is the lesser.

-• FLI: 12 consecutive weeks or 56 intermittent days during a 12-month period beginning with the first date of the claim.
+• FLI: Twelve (12) consecutive weeks or fifty-six (56) intermittent days during a 12-month period beginning with the first date of the claim.

 Benefit amount: TDI and FLI: Up to 85% of employee’s average weekly wage.
-The maximum weekly benefit amount for 2025 is $1,081.
+The maximum weekly benefit amount is $1,119 for 2026.

 Private plan option: Employers can choose the state plan or an insured or self-insured plan, which must at least equal the provisions of the state plan.